ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 # Install, link and build the example and library
 npm run build-all-dev
 ```
-This will install, link and build the Scalable Pixel Streaming Frontend example and library all in one.
+This will install, link and build the Scalable Pixel Streaming Frontend example and library all-in-one.

 ### Installing the Scalable Pixel Streaming Frontend through NPM
 If your project includes a `package.json` file run the following command in the same directory